olets/command-execution-timer/README.md

 ### Manual installation

-Clone this repo, and then `source` the `command_execution_timer.zsh` file in your `.zshrc`.
+Clone this repo, and then `source` the `command-execution-timer.zsh` file in your `.zshrc`.

 ### Installation with a plugin manager

 Follow the standard installation procedure for your plugin manager.
 If you run into trouble open an issues.
-For Oh My Zsh use the `command_execution_timer.plugin.zsh` file, otherwise use the `command_execution_time.zsh` file.
+For Oh My Zsh use the `command-execution-timer.plugin.zsh` file, otherwise use the `command-execution-timer.zsh` file.
 With Zplugin/Zinit, do not use `wait`.

 ## Usage